Zappat0n/test_task/README.md

 * The available users are in the file `db/seeds.rb`
 * Run `rails server` to run the server

-## Blumen in den Balkonkasten für die Terrasse oder den Balkon pflanzen: Eine Anleitung
+## Die richtige Pflege für gutes Wachstum: Die 6 besten Pflegetipps